1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 ## Better layout serialization

-Qtile currently does not serialize layout state across restarts, and it would be nice to have that.
-It may be possible to just pickle and pass the state of each layout, but this would probably also involve a re-design of the layout code to share some implementation pieces of the window shape(s).
+Qtile currently does not serialize layout state across restarts and does not maintain order and focus between layout changes, and it would be nice to have that.
+For restarts, it may be possible to just pickle and pass the state of each layout, but this would probably also involve a re-design of the layout code to share some implementation pieces of the window shape(s).

 **Skills:**

-python, good design
+Python, good software design

 **Difficulty:**